-\ Names, ages, and business experience as of December 31, 2017.
+\ Names, ages, and business experience as of December 31, 2018.

 \\ Date when first became a director of MGE.
 Directors Anderson and Berbee became directors of MGE Energy, Inc., in 2018.
 Director Keebler became a director of MGE Energy, Inc., in 2017.
 Director Bugher became a director of MGE Energy, Inc., in 2010.
+Director Possin became a director of MGE Energy, Inc., in 2009.
 Directors Dewey and Stolper became directors of MGE Energy, Inc., in 2008.
 The other persons became directors of MGE Energy, Inc., when it became the holding company of MGE in August 2002.